alvarolopez/alvarolopez.github.com/content/pages/about.md

 You can check my current and past projects [here](/projects.html).
-Currently I am mostly working on distributed computing (Cloud) services for science (with a focus on data sciecne) in the context of the [European Open Science Cloud](https://www.eosc.eu).
+Currently I am mostly working on distributed computing (Cloud) services for science (with a focus on data science) in the context of the [European Open Science Cloud](https://www.eosc.eu).

 ### Infrastructure